kubowania/hotel-app/README.md

 npm install
 ```

-👩‍💻 Inject all the secret variables and runthe project using
+👩‍💻 Inject all the secret variables and run the project using

 ```bash
 netlify dev